jonfrancis-student/IN451_Unit2.Web/README.md

 ### Configure the Connection String:
+> [!IMPORTANT]
-Update the connection string in the appsettings.json file to point to your SQL Server instance (if necessary):
+> Update the connection string in the appsettings.json file to point to your SQL Server instance (if necessary):
 ```bash
 "ConnectionStrings": {
     "DefaultConnection": "Server=YourServerName;Database=Northwind;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=true"